-Redis is a free, open source key-value database.
+Redis is an open source, in-memory data structure store used as a database, cache, message broker, and streaming engine.
+Redis is an acronym that stands for REmote DIctionary Server.
 It is similar to memcached but the dataset is not volatile and other datatypes (such as lists and sets) are natively supported.
 Redis comes with redis-cli which provides a simple command-line interface to the Redis server.
-This tutorial walks you through how to install Redis and configure it in Ubuntu.
+This tutorial walks you through the steps to install and configure Redis server in Ubuntu.
 I tested this guide on Ubuntu 18.04 LTS server, however this guide might work on other Ubuntu/Debian-based distros.

 Install Redis Server in Ubuntu